From tasting tours to adventurous excursions, these are the ten most unique things to do in Galway.

 3. Oyster tour and tasting at Ballinakill Bay – for seafood lovers

-Galway oysters are said to be some of the best in the world, so if you are foodie, no trip to Galway would be complete with shucking down.
+Galway oysters are said to be some of the best in the world, so if you are a foodie, no trip to Galway would be complete without shucking down.

 On this tour, local oyster farmer, David, will offer guests a unique look into life on a wild Galway seafood farm.